Updated June 20, 2022

 We have a full medical team available to care for our clients’ health and are taking the following additional precautions.

-- Social distancing measures implemented in all common and shared areas with physical and virtual signage reminding clients of social distancing.
+- Social distancing measures implemented in all common and shared areas with physical and virtual signage reminding clients of social distancing and mask use.

-- All clients wear medical face masks when outside of their suite.
+- All clients wear medical face masks when outside of their suite or in vehicles.

 - Daily health surveillance by our medical team allows for immediate care if a client is displaying symptoms of COVID-19 or any other illness.